Living abroad

 Those who want to learn Portuguese can take public courses or enrol in a language school.
 The course duration is up to 12 weeks; it costs €500 to €1,500 per week.

-Portugal for holidays: what to see, visit and try
+Portugal for holidays: what to see, visit, and try

 Festivals and holidays.
 Portugal loves festivals, and each region is famous for its special dates.
 What is important is the national flavour.
 The era of the great geographical discoveries left its mark on the country’s culture.
 Therefore, many processions resemble the colourful Brazilian carnivals.

-Most festive events in Portugal
+The most festive events in Portugal are the following:

-Independence Restoration Day
+• the Independence Restoration Day — December 1st, Lisbon;

-Medieval Fair and Festival
+• the Medieval Fair and Festival — mid-July to mid-August, Obidos;

 Music.
 Fado is a folk song genre, somewhat reminiscent of a lyrical sentimental song.
 Fado is performed by men and women, with the guitar or piano, depending on the region.
 The latter are usually dressed in long dresses and traditional black shawls.